spkware/chronic_holder/README.md

 ## Printing holders

-**You may have to adjust the tolerances depending on the printing and washing protocol you use**, we provide scripts - iLogic - to do this programatically from **Autodesk Inventor**.
+**You may have to adjust the tolerances depending on the printing and washing protocol you use**, we provide scripts - iLogic - to do this programatically from **Autodesk Inventor 2025** - unfortunately backwards compatibility is limited.
 You can get an academic license for Inventor if you work in an academic institution at zero cost.

 **Do not implant probes without testing the tolerances.** We tipically print an array of differenet tolerance values to find out the one that fits best, then use that tolerance for all holders.